TDarkShadow/loadorderlibrary/README.md

 # Support/Issues

-If you find any issues or have any questions, please make an issue on this repository.
-Should this tool get big enough I may make a discord server or something.
+If you find any issues or have any questions, please make an issue on this repository or find help on the [Discord server](https://discord.gg/K3KnEgrQE4).

 # Changelog